ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

 - You will need to have the following packages installed : `numpy`, `pandas`, `seaborn`, `matplotlib`, `sklearn`, `nltk`

+### Getting Started

 Twitter is a fantastic source of data for a social scientist, with over 8,000 tweets sent per second.
 The tweets that millions of users send can be downloaded and analysed to try and investigate mass opinion on particular issues.
 This can be as basic as looking for keywords and phrases like _'marmite is bad'_ or _'marmite is good'_ or can be more advanced, aiming to discover general topics (not just marmite related ones) contained in a dataset.

-### Getting Started
+We are going to do a bit of both.

 The first thing we will do is to get you set up with the data.

 ### The data\* you need to complete this tutorial can be downloaded from <a href="https://github.com/ourcodingclub/CC-topic-modelling-python" target="_blank">this repository</a>. __Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.__

-\* The original dataset was taken from https://data.world/crowdflower/sentiment-of-climate-change but we have modified it slightly, so for this tutorial you should use the version on our github.
+\* The original dataset was taken from https://data.world/crowdflower/sentiment-of-climate-change but we have modified it slightly, so for this tutorial you should use the version on our Github.

 Import these packages next.
 You aren't going to be able to complete this tutorial without them.
-You are also going to need `nltk` but there is more to be said about that package, so you can import it later.
+You are also going to need the `nltk` package, which we will talk a little more about later in the tutorial.
 ```python
 # packages to store and manipulate data
 import pandas as pd